 14. Finger Painting Fun

 Dive into the world of finger painting, where babies can explore colors and textures with their little hands.
-I love using large sheets of paper for this; it’s amazing to see those tiny fingers create such vibrant patterns.
+I love using large sheets of paper for this.
+It is amazing to see those tiny fingers create such vibrant patterns.
+You can also try these creative paper bag painting ideas for more artistic fun at home.

 15. Bubble Foam Play